studiefredfredrik/GAC/README.txt

 Mediacenter capabilities was done with simple keystroke emulation in C# wich controls a VLC mediaplayer session.

-Media files were transferred via SMB to a shared folder on the server.
-Media files get litsted on the web interface and pressing play on the web interface makes the movie play on the TV with VLC.
+Media files are transferred via the upload page to a folder on the server.
+Media files get listed on the web interface and pressing play on the web interface makes the movie play on the TV with VLC.

 I can recomend Aprelium - Abyss Web Server (Ver.
 X1 is free) The project also requires VLC mediaplayer to be installed.
+As of version 1.5 PHP is also required for the upload functionality.